novalagung/muslimboard/README.md

 # Muslim Board

-Personal Dashboard for Muslims anywhere in the world.
+Personal Dashboard for Muslims anywhere in the world, available on many languages.

-Muslim Board is a personal dashboard for Muslims, inspired by Momentum, available on multiple languages.

 ## Supported languages